Kernix13/javascript-cheat-sheet/README.md

 ## Table Comparisons

 The following tables are for visual memorization.
-It is easy to see similarites and differences between different methods for the various data types.
+It is easy to see similarites and differences between different methods, as well as, for variabes, data types, operators, etc.

 ### Data types